theokrueger-mods/pd2-scrollable-contractors/README.md

 # Scrollable Contractors

-Do you have too many custom heists?
-Can you not scroll to the bottom of the contractor list, leaving some maps inaccessible?
+do you have too many custom heists? can you not scroll to the bottom of the contractor list, leaving some maps inaccessible?

-No?
+no?

-Well too bad, this mod will fix the problem you *do not have*!
+well too bad, this mod will fix the problem you *do not have*!

 ----

 <details>
-  <summary><b>Compatibility</b></summary>
+  <summary><b>compatibility</b></summary>

-  Should be compatible with everything that doesn't completely overhaul the contract broker UI.
+  should be compatible with everything that doesn't completely overhaul the contract broker UI.

 </details>

-## Mirrors
+## mirrors

 [Github](https://github.com/theokrueger-mods/pd2-scrollable-contractors)